Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Probing Problems in the Progress of BIQA

-In order to reveal the easy dataset problem, it suffices to empirically prove that the newly created datasets are less effective in falsifying current BIQA algorithms.
+In order to reveal the easy dataset problem, it suffices to empirically show that the newly created datasets are less effective in falsifying current BIQA models.

-\paragraph{Experimental Setup} We work with the same four databases - BID~\cite{ciancio2010no}, CLIVE~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, and SPAQ~\cite{fang2020perceptual}.
-To achieve our goal, we select a state-of-the-art BIQA model - UNIQUE~\cite{zhang2021uncertainty} - that permits training on multiple datasets at the same time.
-We then train three UNIQUEs on the combination of available datasets in chronological order: 1) BID for training, and CLIVE, KonIQ-10k and SPAQ for testing; 2) BID and CLIVE for training, and KonIQ-10k and SPAQ for testing; 3) BID, CLIVE and KonIQ-10k for training, and SPAQ for testing.
-For each training setting, we randomly sample $80\%$ images from each dataset to construct the training set, leaving the remaining $10\%$ for validation and $10\%$ for testing, respectively.
-To reduce the bias caused by the randomness in dataset splitting, we repeat the training procedure ten times, and report the median SRCC result.
-More training details can be found in the Appendix.
+\textbf{Experimental Setup}.
+We work with the same four datasets - BID~\cite{ciancio2010no}, CLIVE~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, and SPAQ~\cite{fang2020perceptual}.
+To achieve our goal, we select a state-of-the-art BIQA model - UNIQUE~\cite{zhang2021uncertainty} - that permits training on multiple datasets.
+We train three UNIQUEs (\ie, UNIQUEv1, UNIQUEv2, and UNIQUEv3, respectively) on the combination of available datasets in chronological order.
+For each training setting, we randomly sample $80\%$ images from each dataset to construct the training set, leaving the remaining $10\%$ for validation and $10\%$ for testing.
+To reduce the bias caused by the randomness in dataset splitting, we repeat the training procedure ten times, and report the median SRCC results for UNIQUE variants.

-\paragraph{Results} Table~\ref{tab:srcc2} lists the SRCC results between predictions of UNIQUEs and the MOSs of different IQA datasets as test sets.
-The primary observation is that as more datasets are available for training, the newly created ones are more difficult to challenge the most recent UNIQUE.
-For example, trained on the combination of BID, CLIVE, and KonIQ-10k, UNIQUEv3 achieves a satisfactory SRCC of $0.8112$ on SPAQ.
-Even for UNIQUEv1, its performance is better on SPAQ than on CLIVE, which was released much earlier.
-Similar conclusions can be drawn by inspecting the performance of UNIQUEv2 on KonIQ-10k and SPAQ, which are consistent with the observations in Sec.~\ref{subsec:overfitting}.
-What is worse, the most difficult examples for each dataset (as measured by the mean squared error (MSE) between model predictions and MOSs) often share similar visual appearances, which are simply different manifestations of the same underlying failure cause (see visual examples in Fig.~\ref{fig:diversity1}).
-This indicates the sample diversity may not be well imposed in existing datasets.
+\textbf{Results}.
+Table~\ref{tab:srcc2} lists the SRCC results between predictions of UNIQUEs and MOSs of different IQA datasets as test sets.
+The primary observation is that as more datasets are available for training, the newly created datasets are more difficult to challenge the most recently trained UNIQUE version.
+For example, trained on the combination of BID, CLIVE, and KonIQ-10k, UNIQUEv3 achieves a satisfactory SRCC of $0.8112$ on SPAQ, which is higher than $0.7932$ and $0.7204$ for UNIQUEv2 and UNIQUEv1 trained with fewer data.
+Although SPAQ is the latest dataset, it is easier than CLIVE and KonIQ-10k, which is supported by the highest correlations obtained by UNIQUEv1 and UNIQUEv2 on SPAQ.
+These results are consistent with the observations in Sec.~\ref{subsec:overfitting}, where models trained on KonIQ-10k and CLIVE rank higher than models trained on SPAQ.
+What is worse, the most difficult examples (as measured by the mean squared error (MSE) between model predictions and MOSs) often share similar visual appearances (see visual examples in Figure~\ref{fig:diversity1}).
+This shows that the sample diversity and difficulty of existing datasets may not be well imposed in a principled way.